dimi309/gloom/README.md

 ... and run the game from the `bin` directory.

-At present, Vulkan support is required for the game to run.
-On MacOS, the Vulkan/MoltenVK .dylib has to be available in the path.

-I will enable OpenGL support on the small3d package soon (it is already supported by the small3d library).
+In order to build the game to use vulkan, execute `conan install . -o vulkan=True`.
+Otherwise, OpenGL is used by default.